UNStats/website/src/pages/writing.md

 - _Statistics Division_, or
 - _UNSD_.

-### Special terms
+### Special proper nouns

-- Write _2030 Agenda for Sustainable Development_ on first occurrence and _2030 Agenda_ subsequently.
+Write _2030 Agenda for Sustainable Development_ on first occurrence and _2030 Agenda_ subsequently.
 Never _Agenda 2030_.

-- Write _Cape Town Global Action Plan for Sustainable Development Data_ on first occurrence and _Cape Town Global Action Plan_ subsequently.
+Write _Cape Town Global Action Plan for Sustainable Development Data_ on first occurrence and _Cape Town Global Action Plan_ subsequently.

-- The correct way of referring to "United Nations specialized agencies" is _specialized agencies of the United Nations system_ or short _specialized agencies_.
+The correct way of referring to "United Nations specialized agencies" is _specialized agencies of the United Nations system_ or short _specialized agencies_.

-### Hypens and dashes

-- Use hyphen `-` for compound terms, e.g., _eye-opener_.
-- Use en-dash `–` for ranges, e.g., _2017–2019_, _Goals 3–9_, and _18–21 Oct 2020_.
-- Use em-dash `—` with a space before and after to replace commas, parentheses and colons, e.g. _The conclusion — not guilty_.
+### Academic titles

+Use BA, BSc (not BS), MA, MSc (not MS to be consistent with BSc), and PhD.
+If you want to specify the field write, e.g., _BSc in sociology_.
+The field is not capitalized.